Vancouver Entry Requirements

 Restricted Items

-- Cultural property and artifacts - may require export permits from country of origin
+- Cultural property - requires export permits from country of origin

 Health Requirements